Branch No. 5

 15 JOHN GILCHRIST (4) LATTA

 John (3) John (2) ____ (1).
-Born in New Alexandria, Pa. on May 1, 1824; d. at Atlanta, Ga. on May 12, 1901.
-He is buried at the City Cemetery, Dyersburg, TN His tombstone reads "John Cilchrist Latta."
-He married twice: (1) Mary Bullard Silsby August 14, 1860 at Newton Corner, Mass.
+Born in New Alexandria, Pa.
+May 1, 1824; d. at Atlanta, Ga.
+May 31, 1901.
+He is buried at the City Cemetery, Dyersburg, TN.
+His tombstone reads "John Cilchrist Latta.: He married twice: (1) Mary R. Silsby on August 14, 1860 at Newton Corner, Mass.
 She died there October 18, 1870.
 She was born at Acworth, N.H.
 December 4, 1830.
-(2) Ellen Frances Dascomb in Massachusetts March 26, 1872.
-She was born at Antrim, N.H.
-March 8, 1838.
-He was a saddle maker.
-In 1862 moved from Dyersburg, Tenn. to Newton Corner, Mass. where he was postmaster for a number of years.
-Evidently returned to Dyersburg before his death.
+(2) Ellen F. Dascomb, daughter of Philip F. and Elizabeth (Peters) Dascomb, in Newton, Massachusetts March 26, 1872 by the Rev. J. W. Wellman.
+John is listed as postmaster.
+Ellen was born at Antrim, N.H. on March 8, 1838 and died in 1922.
+She is buried at the Parkholm Cemetery, LaGrange Park, Cook Co., IL.
+John Gilchrist, who was listed as a teacher in the 1850 Census in Indiana Co., PA, in 1862 moved from Dyersburg, Tenn. to Newton Corner, Mass. where he was postmaster for a number of years.
+He was a member of the Waban Lodge No. 156, IOOF of Ward One, in Newton, Mass.
+He evidently returned to Dyersburg before his death.

 Children by first wife: